majikdev/majikdev/README.md

-Welcome to my GitHub profile! :mailbox_with_mail:
+Welcome to my GitHub profile! :crescent_moon:

 It might look empty, but that is because most of my work is closed-source.<br>
 I develop games as a hobby, you can check them out on my [**itch.io page**](https://majikgames.itch.io/)!